 But for those without an eligible vehicle or even a vehicle at all, there are a whole host of options available: everything from buying and leasing programs to daily and hourly rentals.
 As Uber and Lyft have exploded in popularity, so have these vehicle start-ups, and many of them are specifically tailored to a rideshare driver’s needs.

 They’re not even just limited to Uber and Lyft anymore.
 Some of the options below extend to cover package and food delivery companies like postmates, doordash, grubhub, amazon flex, instacart, and more.
 If you need a car lease/rental for an on demand or gig economy job, you’re in the right place.

 One of the things a lot of new drivers overlook when they’re just getting started is taxes.
 Taxes as an independent contractor might seem scary, but they’re actually pretty simple.
 Today, we’re going to answer all the questions you may have to make sure you maximize your deductions and minimize your taxes paid.

-Every year in early February, Uber and Lyft send out 1099s for the prior tax year that detail how much you made, what fees they took out and the miles you drove.
+Every year by the end of January, Uber and Lyft send out 1099s for the prior tax year that detail how much you made, what fees they took out and the miles you drove.
 And since drivers are independent contractors, all that means for your taxes is that you’ll have to file a Schedule C in addition to your 1040.